openyurtio/openyurt/docs/proposals/20230706-yurtappconfigurationreplacement.md

 type Subject struct {
 	metav1.TypeMeta `json:",inline"`
-	// Name is the name of YurtAppSet or YurtAppDaemon NameSpace string `json:"nameSpace"`
+	// NameSpace is the namespace of YurtAppSet or YurtAppDaemon NameSpace string `json:"nameSpace"`
-	Name      string `json:"name"`
+	// Name is the name of YurtAppSet or YurtAppDaemon Name      string `json:"name"`
 }